Yosemite Elopement Photographer & Locations Guide – Updated for 2025

 Hi!
 I’m Lucy and I’m a Yosemite Elopement Photographer.
 If you’re considering eloping in Yosemite National Park, let me walk you through it!
 This National Park is so beautiful it doesn’t seem real.
 There are so many great places to plan an adventurous or simple Yosemite elopement.
 Yosemite is a large valley in between the high Sierra mountains.
 It’s known for the biggest waterfalls on this continent, and the iconic Half Dome and El Capitan stone mountains.
 You will not find a more clear and beautiful wild river than the Merced that runs through the valley.
 You can cool off here after a hot summer hike.
 Taft point is THE Yosemite location you’re seeing on instagram, and it requires a short but doable hike.
 Part of my job as your Yosemite elopement photographer is giving you all the info and options, so let’s dive in!

-I have availability in Early September for 1 more Yosemite Elopement – Contact me soon to take advantage of this special availability from September 1 to 4 and September 8 to 14th, 2024.
+I have availability in summer 2025 for 1 Yosemite Elopement – Contact me soon to take advantage of this opportunity.

 See a real Yosemite Elopement